SangResidata/SangResidata/README.md

 ## 🚀 Currently Leveling Up

-- **Data Engineering in Azure and GCP** for building robust ETL Pipelines.
+- **Data Engineering in Azure and GCP** for building robust ETL Pipelines
-- *N8N* for reducing repetitive task.
+- *N8N* for reducing repetitive task
-- **Japanese Language** for better communication and learn their culture.
+- **Japanese Language** for better communication and learn their culture

 ## 🤝 Connect with Me